 Kup also allows users to schedule when the backup happens.

-For advanced users, Kup offers the ability to include or exclude hidden folders, verify the integrity of backups, and recover from a corrupted backup.
+For advanced users, Kup can include or exclude hidden folders, verify the integrity of backups, and recover from a corrupted backup.